 The last post My experience with «Building a Second Brain» #1 ended with the three basic steps of Collect, Network and Create.
 C.O.D.E is the evolution of these three basic steps.

 Capture, organize, distill and express are four steps that describe a method of knowledge processing.
 If one uses them consistently, one researches and processes information into a personal and contextualized knowledge.
 In short, one has learned.
 CODE is a method that we should actually know from school or from our profession.
 What is new is that these steps are consistently implemented with digital media (1).
 A gamechanger in our information society.

 Who doesn’t know it, you see a great poster, you take a picture and have it in your photo collection.
 You discover an exciting article in an online magazine and save it in your browser or pocket.
 You have an idea or an exciting thought on a topic, but you’re just out with friends, you try to remember it or write it down in some app.
 You collect and try to organize the information.
 When you need it, you remember that you once saved it, but you don’t remember where.

-My apps with which I capture
+Apps with which I capture information

 Pocket: In Pocket I save articles to read them later.
 What I like most about Pocket is that I can save articles from different services and read them later in a reader-friendly presentation while marking interesting parts of the text.
 I can export my text marks later and use them in a new context.

 Evernote: In Evernote I save articles that are important to me.
 A screenshot of the article is saved in Evernote, which guarantees that the article will still be available to me if it is no longer online.
 Another advantage with Evernote is that I can save articles that are behind a paywall.
 And I have the ability to share each individual page, which in turn allows me to link individual articles in a different context.